(Disclosure: Some of the links below may be affiliate links)

 The SNB can also buy and sell Swiss Francs against other foreign currencies.
 This helps keep the Swiss Franc exchange rate reasonable for the Swiss economy to thrive.

 The SNB also works hand in hand with the FINMA (the regulators of banks).
 Indeed, banks are forced to deposit money in the Swiss National Bank.
 Swiss Banks have minimum reserves requirements.
 These reserves must be kept in the SNB to be as liquid as possible.
 After the financial crisis of 2008, FINMA bumped up the minimum reserves requirements to avoid another bailout.

 The Swiss National Bank can also use some more advanced techniques such as Quantitative Easing (QE).
 QE is a technique where they would buy bonds to inject liquidity directly into the market.
-However, this outside of the scope of this article.
+However, this is outside of the scope of this article.

 Negative Interest Rate

 As mentioned before, keeping inflation at a reasonable level is one of the primary roles of the Swiss National Bank.
 Currently, it has a goal of keeping inflation in Switzerland at 2%.

 One of its tools to fight inflation is to change the interest rate that it asks from banks.
 Banks are forced to deposit large amounts of money into the Swiss National Bank.
 And for this money, the SNB has a fixed interest rate.
 Currently, this interest rate is negative, at -0.75%.
 This means that Swiss banks are paying the Swiss National Bank to keep their money in its safes.

 In return for that, Swiss banks need to find a way to pay for these large expenses.
 However, since most banks do not want to set a negative interest rate for their customers, they are introducing fees instead.
 This is why there are very few free banks left in Switzerland.
 And this is why these Swiss banks have zero interest rates for their customers.